Greenwolf/social_mapper/README.md

 [![Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/Greenwolf)

-## License

-Social Mapper
-Created by Jacob Wilkin
-Copyright (C) 2017 Trustwave Holdings, Inc.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 ## Acknowledgments

 * Thanks to Vincent Yiu & MDSEC for their great LinkedInt tool which inspired me to add the search by LinkedIn company name input method.